Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

 **Note:** It may take up to 15-20mins before the data is showing in Adobe Experience Platform.

-You can query the dataset which stores the data for your Schema by doing the following:
+Query the dataset which stores the commerce data by doing the following:

 1. Log in to [https://experience.adobe.com/platform](https://experience.adobe.com/platform) using your Adobe credentials.